Cafe Mondegar: Murals

-In the 1990s, Rusi Yazdegardi (owner) asked Mario Miranda to draw murals (cartoons) on two opposite walls; i.e. wall adjacent to the main entrance and wall opposite the main entrance.
-Both walls have different themes.
-Whilst one wall is dedicated to Life in Mumbai, the other wall is dedicated to Atmosphere in the Café.
+In the 1990s, owner Rusi Yazdegardi asked Mario Miranda to draw murals (cartoons) on two opposite walls; i.e. the wall adjacent to the main entrance and wall opposite the main entrance.
+Both walls have different themes, one dedicated to Life in Mumbai, the other dedicated to Atmosphere in the Café.

 Mario Miranda sketched his drawings on canvas before their being rendered on the restaurant walls with the help of students from Sir J.J.
 Institute of Applied Art under his supervision.